Project Zomboid Server Modding Guide

 3. Save the file and restart the server

-Quick Mod Installation (Manual IDs)
+Method 1: Quick Mod Installation (Manual IDs)

 This method may cause mods to load incorrectly if required dependencies are missing.